vmenger/deduce/docs/source/tutorial.md

 deduce = Deduce(lookup_data_path="/my/path")
 ```

 It's important to copy the directory, or your changes will be overwritten with the next `deduce` update.
 Currently, there is no additional documentation available on how to structure and transform the lookup items in the directory, other than inspecting the pre-packaged files.
-Also remember that any updates to lookup values in next releases of Deduce will not be applied if `deduce` loads items from a copy.
+Also remember that any updates to lookup values in next releases of Deduce will not be applied if `deduce` loads items from a copy, differences need to be tracked manually with each release.